kshannon/cogs9/content/_index.md

 - No late assignments accepted after 48 hours

 Your team will make a copy of my Google document template and work on that copy together.
 Make sure to read all the instructions.
 Your team may resubmit an assignment as many times as you want up until the submission deadline.
 You will receive feedback along with a grade within a week (often sooner) after the assignment sue date.
 Feedback from us should be incorporated into subsequent assignments, especially your final project.

-**A Note On Teamwork**

->Teamwork and communication is essential to success in real world data science projects.
-We want you to get as much experience working in a team as possible.
-If your team feels members are not contributing equally it is your team's responsibility to resolve these issues, and if you cannot, then reach out to course staff.
-We will intervene and if the student(s) does not begin to contribute equally we reserve the right to grade them separately from the team on all assignments and the final.
-But please first try to resolve any conflicts internally.
-Finally, we understand working remotely is even more so challenging.
-We will take it into consideration when grading and resolving disputes.

 #### Final Project
 The final project is a report on how you would handle a complicated data science project.
 It’s essentially a culmination of the four assignments all tied together in a nice report.